tobiashort/th-utils/README.md

 ```
 Usage:
-  th-utils [OPTIONS]
+  th-utils [OPTIONS] [Util]

 Options:
   -p, --prefix <Prefix>  the prefix each binary will be given (default: th-)
-  -i, --installdir <InstallDir>  install directory where tool are going to be installed (default: $HOME/.th-utils/)
+  -c, --clean            delete installation path
   -h, --help             Show this help message and exit

+Positional arguments:
+  Util                   only compiles and installes the given utitliy

 ```